 5 National Portrait Gallery - The Hall of Presidents is notable!
 Nixon's portrait was done by Norman Rockwell.
 Literary figures are represented.
 My overall impression is that anyone can be portracized, anyone can be historicized & anyone can be literacized!

 Everyone knows there are 3 branches of government: executive, legislative & judicial.
 We generally think of the executive in terms of the president, but it is the executive departments that function as the active components of government.
 They put into effect the acts of Congress.
 Departmental heads are appointed by the president and are answerable to him.
 The department buildings contain offices.
 They are not tourist oriented.
 I walked through the HEW building and the building housing the Department of Labor.
 HEW became Health and Human Services but still includes the Social Security Administration.
 Those numbers they give us are account numbers.

 Each Department is involved in programs stemming from its philosophy.
 The Department of Agriculture is no exception.
 It contends that everything springs from the land.
 Thus, it concerns itself with rural affairs and farming.

 The Department of Defense is housed in the Pentagon!
-Military command originates here.
+Military command starts there.
 The joint chiefs of staff are subordinate to the Secretary of Defense, who answers to the president.
 The Pentagon is a world unto itself.
 There are all kinds of commercial shops.
 My tour was conducted by a female marine!

-The FBI is in the Justice Department, and I took its tour in the J. Edgar Hoover Building.
+The FBI is in the Justice Department, and I took the tour in the J. Edgar Hoover Building.
 I saw laboratories geared to the detection of criminals.

 I climbed the steps of the Treasury Department.
 It was closed, but I paused to look at the statue of Alexander Hamilton, the first Secretary of the Treasury.